 If you would like to know more about bacterial “warfare”, check out our review.

-To observe and analyze bacterial competitions, I use genetic engineering and fluorescence microscopy techniques, ranging from single-cell tracking to whole-colony time lapse imaging.
+To observe and analyze bacterial competitions, I used genetic engineering and fluorescence microscopy techniques, ranging from single-cell tracking to whole-colony time lapse imaging.

 bacteriocins, T6SS, interference competition, microscopy